dagda1/blog/source/_posts/2011-09-18-creating-gradients-with-compass-and-sass.markdown

 - <a href="http://compass-style.org/reference/compass/utilities/lists/horizontal_list/" target="_blank">Horizontal List</a> (line 11): which transforms a &lt;ul&gt; list horizontally.
 - <a href="http://compass-style.org/reference/compass/utilities/links/link_colors/" target="_blank">link-colors</a> (line 20): Which sets the colors for a link in one mixin.

-I will leave things here for this post but I will post about the layout I am going to use for the main section of the page.
-I have previously used the compass blueprint library which is a css grid layout framework but the world has moved on and I am going to see what else is available.
+I will leave things here for this post but in the next post I will describe the layout I am going to use for the main section of the page.
+I had previously used the compass blueprint library which is a css grid layout framework but the world has moved on and I am going to see what else is available.
 If anyone can recommend a more modern approach please leave a comment below.

 Please leave any comments below.
 Feedback is always appreciated.